 5. Two weeks (or less) and changes are locked in for a year

-Benefits are a strange animal.
-There are only two weeks to make the decisions that will last for the remainder of the upcoming year.
+Benefits are unique because there are only two weeks to make the decisions that will last for the remainder of the upcoming year.

 With other large purchase decisions, such as cars or homes, we have no such time limit.
 Yet with healthcare, only two weeks out of the 52 in the year are given to this decision.